apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 * Data movement optimizations

 * Pipelining and the Producer/Consumer Problem
-  * Storing data on disk to cache the result of a step increases wear on SSDs
+  * Storing data on disk to cache the result of a step increases wear on SSDs, so holding things in memory is good when you can.

 ## Putting It All Together

+* Describe the architecture, make a diagram, discuss kubernetes

-* Describe the entire process, from scraping through synthetic data
+* Describe the entire data process, from scraping through synthetic data

 ## You Should Build this